 get better with stress reduction or lifestyle changes.
 Treatment may include:

-- Short-term use of antidepressant medicine at bedtime, to improve sleep and mood
+Short-term use of antidepressants at bedtime, to improve sleep and mood

 Talk with your child’s healthcare providers about the risks, benefits, and possible

 side effects of all medicines.